 Over the last three years, I've been standing up for our schools and fighting for critical resources.
 Read more about my legislative victories at the State Capitol:

-- Restored the education formula which added $500M to AZ and $5M to Chandler (2018)
+- Added $500M to Arizona school districts with $5M to Chandler (2018)

-Supporting Good Bills
+Supporting Good Policy:

 - Sponsored bills allowing human trafficking and child abuse awareness to count towards continuing education requirements for teachers (2016)

 - Cosponsored legislation allowing schools to sell baked goods for fundraisers (SB 1267, 2015)

 - Supported HB 2219 and avoided project delays by ensuring Chandler can use local funds and be reimbursed by the School Facilities Board the following year (2017)